Prior Knowledge-enhanced Spatio-temporal Epidemic Forecasting: Introduction

-\SJ{ \begin{itemize}[leftmargin=*] \item We inject spatio-temporal priors into the epidemic forecasting model, which makes adjacency relation aware of temporal patterns via CAL, and makes model inputs enhanced by spatial knowledge via SPE. \item \SJR{ We propose an expert prior-guided adaptive thresholding strategy via FMF to stabilize the epidemic forecasting by regularizing the output of estimated epidemic parameters. } \item \SJR{Extensive experiments on two real-world epidemic datasets, i.e., COVID-19 and influenza, demonstrate that STOEP outperforms the best baseline by 11.1\% on average in RMSE.
-We also released the code for public use\footnote{https://github.com/Tracker1701/STOEP-Epidemic-Forecasting}.} \item \SJR{A system based on STOEP is deployed and used in one provincial CDC in China to facilitate downstream applications. } \end{itemize} }
+\begin{itemize}[leftmargin=*] \item We inject spatio-temporal priors into the epidemic forecasting model, which makes the adjacency relation aware of temporal patterns via CAL, and makes model inputs enhanced by spatial knowledge via SPE. \item We propose an expert prior-guided adaptive thresholding strategy via FMF to stabilize the epidemic forecasting by regularizing the output of estimated epidemic parameters. \item Extensive experiments on two real-world epidemic datasets, i.e., COVID-19 and influenza, demonstrate that STOEP outperforms the best baseline by 11.1\% on average in RMSE.
+We also released the code for public use\footnote{https://github.com/stdi-lab/STOEP}. \item A system based on STOEP is deployed and used at a provincial CDC in China to facilitate downstream applications. \end{itemize}